hsirtl/azure-bicep-workshop-exercises/docs/challenge-02.md

   ```az account set --subscription [your_subscription]```
 1. Create a Resource Group
   ```az group create --name bicepDemo --location westeurope```
-1. Deploy your Bicep specification
+1. Deploy your Bicep configuration
   ```az deployment group create --resource-group bicepDemo --template-file main.bicep```
 1. Log in to the [Azure Portal](https://portal.azure.com) and verify that the storage account was created.